little-world/rust-course/src/07-pattern-matching-destructuring.md

 **Problem**: In many languages, if you forget to handle a new enum variant in a `switch` statement, the program may compile but crash at runtime.
 Wildcard branches (`_` or `default`) can silently swallow new variants, leading to logical bugs.

 **Solution**: Rust's `match` expressions are **exhaustive**, meaning the compiler guarantees that every possible case is handled.
 If you add a new variant to an enum, your code will not compile until you update all `match` expressions that use it.
-This turns potential runtime errors into compile-time errors.

 **Why It Matters**: Exhaustiveness checking is one of Rust's most powerful safety features.
 It makes refactoring and evolving codebases dramatically safer.
-When you add a new feature represented by an enum variant, the compiler acts as your assistant, pointing out every single place in the code that needs to be updated.

 **Use Cases**:
 -   State machines where new states must be handled correctly everywhere.